The Twins Almanac for July

 July 2, 1972

-After breaking a bone in his pitching wrist while running the bases, Twins workhorse Jim Kaat pitches a 1-2-3 seventh and into the eighth.
+After breaking a bone in his pitching wrist while running the bases on this date in 1972, Twins workhorse Jim Kaat pitched 1-2-3 sixth and seventh innings before getting into a jam in the eighth.
 He was out the rest of the season.
-Adrenaline will do crazy things.
+Adrenaline is a helluva drug!

 July 2, 2016